Ju-On: The Curse: Plot

 Unaware of the incident, Kanna's brother Tsuyoshi leaves for school to meet his girlfriend Mizuho Tamura.
 Tsuyoshi never makes it to the school and Mizuho is forced to wait in the teacher's room while a teacher inspects the school once more.
 There, she is spooked by Toshio until she receives a call from "4444444444" (the Japanese word for 4: 四, shi, is pronounced similarly to the word for "death": 死, shi), at which point, Toshio appears directly beside her.

 Detective Yoshikawa and his aide Kamio investigate the mutilated body of high schooler Hisayo Yoshida, one of the two students scheduled to feed the school rabbits, and a human jaw nearby.
 Back at the Murakami house, mother Noriko has just returned home when she notices a disheveled Kanna entering her house.
 Her daughter moves to face her, showing her without her jaw, causing Noriko to scream in horror.

 Sometime later, the Nerima house is taken over by the Suzuki Real Estate, owned by Tatsuya Suzuki, for sale.
 Tatsuya contacts his spiritually aware sister, Kyoko, to visit the house.
 She immediately feels discomfort upon entering and becomes further disturbed after a brief meeting with Kayako.
-After gulping sake, Kyoko tells Tatsuya that anyone who wants to purchase the house has to drink the sake; if they spit it out, they should not buy it.
+After gulping sake, Kyoko tells Tatsuya that anyone who wants to purchase the house has to drink the sake.
+According to an old custom, if they find the sake distasteful, that means they are being surrounded by bad spirits.
 She makes a hasty escape from the house, leaving her brother behind.
-A while later, Kyoko is informed that the house has been sold to the Kitada couple.
-She decides to check on the house once more and is shocked when she discovers that the wife, Yoshimi Kitada, has been possessed by Kayako.
+A while later, Kyoko is informed that the house has been sold to Yoshima and Hiroshi Kitada, who find the sake pleasant.
+However, Kyoko is startled by Yoshima, who stares at her from a window.